chris-short/chrisshort.net/content/resume/index.md

 ### Principal Product Marketing Manager, Red Hat — Detroit, MI — Jun 2018 to Present

 * Blog curator, room facilitator, survey staff management, and official after party event security for AnsibleFest 2018 in Austin, TX
-* Speaker at multiple public and private Red Hat events over the globe; enabled field to intelligently sell and market Ansible to customers
+* Speaker and content creator for multiple public and private Red Hat events over the globe; enabled field to intelligently sell and market Ansible to customers
 * Instrumental in bringing community projects into the Red Hat Ansible suite of tools; helped establish standards for testing and acceptance as well as scoring of Ansible content
 * Selected by leadership and peers as Red Hat Product Marketing Awards — Best New Red Hatter 2019.